Bairin-ji (Kurume): History

 This temple was the bodaiji of the Arima clan and originally located in Fukuchiyama in the Tanba Province, where it was called Zuigan-ji (瑞巌寺).
 In 1620, when Arima Toyōji was transferred from Fukuchiyama Domain to Kurume Domain in Chikugo Province, he relocated the temple to his new domain and named it Dairyū-ji (大龍寺).
 It was later renamed to Bairin-ji which is associated with his father Noriyori's posthumous name, Bairin'in-den (梅林院殿) and became a mausoleum of the successive daimyō of the domain.
 It is located in the western end of Kurume city, next to the Chikugo River.

 Along with Shōgen-ji in Gifu Prefecture, Bairin-ji was regarded one of the most rigorous and demanding Zen training monasteries (修行道場) in Japan.
 However, with the start of the Meiji period the temple fell into disrepair with the loss of the Arima clan patronage and with the new government's haibutsu kishaku movement against Buddhism.
 It was reopened in year 1879 by Masters Sanseiken (三生軒) and Toukaiyuzen (東海猷禅), who served as chief priests (abbot).
 The temple is regained today a main zen temple, and the main training temple of the Rinzai Sect in Kyushu, where regular meditation is practiced and taught to monks and lay people.

 Cultural properties

 The temple is a treasure trove of some 600 cultural assets.
-The collection includes the silken hanging scroll of three Buddhas called Shaka Sanzon (釈迦三尊) and a painting of Mt.
+The collection includes the 14th century ‘’Shaka Triad’’ silken hanging scroll in Japanese called as Shaka Sanzon (釈迦三尊) [for a link to the image see the “External links” section] and a painting of Mt.
 Fuji by renowned Edo-period painter Ogata Korin (1658–1716).
 Other Edo period cultural assets in the temple include folding screens from Tohaku Hasegawa, and fusuma (Japanese sliding door) paintings in the Kano style.

 The colored silk wooden Avalokiteśvara statue in the main hall is the work of the Kamakura period.